-Using Values as the Driving Force for Decision-MakingIt’s not hard to make good decisions when you know what your values are
+Using values as the driving force for good decision-making.
+Do you know your values?It’s easier to make good decisions when you know what your values are

 Know yourself!
 Because when your values are clear to you, making decisions becomes easier.

-Yes, life is full of choices.
-Where you go, what you do, and who you become are the result of daily decisions you make.
+Yes, life is full of possibilities.
+Where you go, what you do and who you become are the result of the daily decisions you make.

-Values are what we care about.
-As such, values should be the driving force for our decision-making.
+Values are what we are all about.
+Therefore, values should be the driving force for our decisions.
 They should be the basis for the time and effort we spend thinking about decisions.
-But this is not the way it is.
-It is not even close to the way it is.
-Instead, decision-making usually focuses on the choices among alternatives.
+But this is usually not the case.
+It is not even close to what it is.
+Instead, decision-making usually focuses on the choice of alternatives.

-Indeed, it is common to look at a decision problem and be influenced by the alternatives available.
-It seems as if the alternatives present themselves and the decision-making process begins when at least two alternatives are present.
-I think this occurs almost in all decision situations but it shouldn’t be like that.
-It should be possible to go about decision-making in another way.
+It is a common experience to look at an upcoming decision the way most people see a problem, and are influenced by the available alternatives.
+The decision-making process, therefore, begins when at least two alternatives are available.
+I guess that happens in almost all decision-making situations, but it shouldn’t be like that.
+It should be possible to decide on a better base.

 Using values as the driving force for your decision-making.

 Decisions have to be made over and over again - small and large.
 Some are easy, some are difficult.
 We make many of these decisions without having to think much about them or even completely unconsciously, automatically.
 But now and then we come to the point where we encounter a decision where we pause, don't know what to do, don't see clearly.
 Often these are decisions of great importance that also have the ability to question important aspects of life that were previously considered given or untouchable.
 Such a situation can create pressure and even lead to paralysis, so that creative and constructive ways remain unconsidered.